lclem/lia/src/part1/Semantics.lagda.md

 !exercise(#exercise:tau-sat)(Tautology and satisfiability)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Elaborate and prove a natural property connecting whether `φ` is a tautology and satisfiability.
+Elaborate and prove a natural property relating tautology and satisfiability.

+!codemirror(tau-sat)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 One possible property is the following: